influxdata/docs-v2/content/chronograf/v1.9/introduction/downloading.md

     parent: Introduction
 ---

-Download the latest Chronograf release at the [InfluxData download page](https://portal.influxdata.com/downloads).
-Go to the section **Are you interested in InfluxDB 1.x Open Source?** and click on the down arrow to expand all 1.x download options.
+Download the latest Chronograf release at the [InfluxData download page](https://portal.influxdata.com/downloads/#influx1x).
+Click **Are you interested in InfluxDB 1.x Open Source?** to expand the 1.x options.
+Scroll to the **Chronograf** section and select your desired Chronograf version and operating system.
+Execute the provided download commands.